audreyadora/audreyadora/README.md

 <h3 align="center">🏳️‍⚧️ <br/> Interdisciplinary avante-garde in creative development and data visualization. </h3>

-- 🔭 I'm currently employed as a Semiconductor Manufacturing Technician.
-I’ve been working on a portable fastapi/chromium prototyping platform for automation dashboards.
+- 🔭 I’ve been working on a portable fastapi/chromium prototyping platform for automation dashboards.

 <h3 align="left">Connect with me:</h3>